Sertraline (By mouth)

 How to Use This Medicine:

-- Take this medicine as directed.
-You may need to take it for several months before you feel better.
-Your dose may need to be changed several times to find out what works best for you.
+- Take your medicine as directed.
+Your dose may need to be changed several times to find what works best for you.
+You may need to take it for a few weeks or months before you feel better.

 - Oral liquid: Use the dropper provided to remove the medicine and mix it with 1/2 cup (4 ounces) of water, ginger ale, lemon-lime soda, lemonade, or orange juice.
 Drink the mixture right away.
 It is normal for it to look a bit hazy.